 Gender and Sexual Health Services for Children, Teens, and Young Adults

-Gender and Sexual Health Services at Lifespan provides care for the growing population of children, adolescents, young and mature adults who are transgender, gender diverse, or otherwise exploring their gender identity.
+Gender and Sexual Health Services at Lifespan provides care for the growing population of children and adolescents who are transgender, gender diverse, or otherwise exploring their gender identity.

 We are here to meet your unique health needs and provide education, resources, support to you and your family as you explore your growing gender and identity.
 Our goal is to help you be authentic and true to yourself in a safe and healthy way.

 The Gender and Sexuality Program at Rhode Island and its Hasbro Children's Hospital provides a safe environment, education, and access to specialty medical care drawing upon current evidence-based practices and the unique needs of each individual child.

 Gender (how we identify as male, female, both, neither and otherwise) and sexuality (who we are attracted to, who we love and who we have sexual activity with) are two different core aspects of growing up and maturing into a healthy adult.

 Gender and sexuality can be a part of every persons growing self identity; people identify with and express gender in a wide variety of ways, and gender and sexuality may be fluid and change over a person’s lifetime.